kavehtehrani/gnome-speech2text/README.md

 - 🌍 **Multi-language Support** (depending on Whisper model)
 - ⚙️ **Easy Configuration** through settings panel

+**Note: This extension is currently only working on X11.
+If there's interest in Wayland support, I can look into it.**

 ## Requirements

 - GNOME Shell 46 or later